k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 #### Absolute Threshold

 Defines the absolute threshold number of distinct values.
-The absolute threshold is validated if the number of distinct values per field is above the plugin's threshold.
+The value is validated against an absolute threshold if the number of distinct values per field is above the plugin's threshold.
 For example:

-* When the sample size is 100 and a field includes 10 distinct values, the proportion of distinct values is qual to 0.1.
-This is higher than the threshold (0.05).
+* The sample size is 100 and a field includes 10 distinct values, thus the proportion of distinct values is qual to 0.1.
+This is higher than the plugin's threshold (0.05).
 * In this case, the results is validated against the absolute threshold to verify if it qualifies for being an **Option Set**.
-* Since 10 distinct values is below the absolute threshold (15), the field qualifies as an **Option Set**.
+* Since 10 distinct values is below the absolute threshold level (15), the field qualifies as an **Option Set**.

 #### Field Type Include List

-The purpose of the ```fieldTypeIncludeList``` plugin's input parameter is to allow controlling which field's data types should be considered for checking the distinct values.
+The ```fieldTypeIncludeList``` plugin's input parameter allowד controlling which field's data types should be considered for checking the distinct values.

 By default, it is set to STRING, INTEGER for this plugin.
 The valid values are: STRING, INTEGER, REAL, DATETIME, DATE, BOOLEAN.

 #### Field Name Include List

+Allows to setup an override list of field names.
+These fields will be included in the plugin's validation algorithm, even if they are PII or belong to a small table (see the property ```minSampleSize```).

 #### Field Name Exclude List

+Allows to setup an override list of field names.
+These fields will be excluded from the plugin's validation algorithm.

 #### Max String Length

+Defines a limit of the STRING size, to prevent handling text files or complex structures inside a field.
+The default value is 512Kb.

 #### Min Sample Size

+Allows to skip small tables, by defining the minimum sample size for verification if a field qualifies for being an **Option Set**.
+The default value is 100.

 ## NULL Percentage